 Responding to stories in the media, I find myself being affected by a sense of frustration on the one hand and by fear and anxiety on the other, and these feelings have coloured my work in recent years.
-However, I believe that art may produce a deeper and more enduring understanding of the contemporary experience than do media images and I have been developing a body of work which reflects on Irish emigration and on the notion of ‘home’.
+However, I believe that art may produce a deeper and more enduring understanding of the contemporary experience than do media images and currently, I have been developing a body of work which reflects on Climate change and in particular, the significance of trees.